Salesforce Interview Questions

 A workflow can handle only four functionalities like email alerts, create tasks, outbound messages, fields updates.
 A process builder has more functionalities like record creation, launch a flow, approval submission, quick actions, post to charter.

 Q15) What is the difference between standard and custom controller?

 Ans: Standard controllers can be implemented on standard and custom objects.
 A standard controller has the same logic and functionalities and can automatically generate for all the standard pages.

 An Apex is used to write a custom controller.
-Customer controller overwrites the standard controller which appears in the Visualforce page.
+The customer controller overwrites the standard controller which appears on the Visualforce page.

 Q16) How do you implement pagination?